JBoRu/UniKGQA/Preprocess/README.md

 ### Preparing the datasets
+You should first download the original datasets from [here](https://www.microsoft.com/en-us/download/details.aspx?id=52763) After downloading, you should unzip it and move the files to *data/webqsp/webqsp_ori/*.
-Besides the origin datasets , we also leverage the preprocessed datasets from [NSM](https://github.com/RichardHGL/WSDM2021_NSM).
+Besides the origin datasets , we also leverage the preprocessed datasets from [NSM](https://drive.google.com/drive/folders/1qRXeuoL-ArQY7pJFnMpNnBu0G-cOz6xv).
-You should first download these datasets from [here]().
-After downloading, you should unzip it and move the files to *data/*.
+After downloading, you should unzip it and move the files to *data/webqsp/webqsp_NSM/*.
+The directory structure should be:

+- data
+    - webqsp
+        - webqsp_NSM
+            - dev_simple.json
+            - test_simple.json
+            - train_simple.json
+            - ...
+        - webqsp_ori
+            - WebQSP.train.json
+            - WebQSP.test.json
+            - ...

-Then, you can perform the above command to prepare the dataset:
+Then, you can perform the follow command to prepare the dataset:

     cd dataset/
     python convert_webqsp_to_unify_format.py

 **Note: some paths name may be modified according to your situation.
 We strongly recommend downloading our pre-processed data from [here]().**
+After downloading, you should unzip it and move the files to *data/*.

 ### Preparing the KG
 For WebQSP and CWQ, we use the whole freebase as the knowledge base.